PetroIvaniuk/2022-Ukraine-Russia-War-Dataset/README.md

 <img src="https://github.com/PetroIvaniuk/2022-Ukraine-Russia-War-Dataset/blob/main/images/dataset_2022_war_ukraine_russia.png" alt="drawing" width="1000"/>

 This is the dataset that describes Equipment Losses & Death Toll & Military Wounded & Prisoner of War of russians in 2022 Ukraine russia War.
 All data are official and additionally structured by myself.
-Source of data [Ministry of Defence of Ukraine](https://www.mil.gov.ua/en/).
-Ministry of Defence of Ukraine gathered data from different points of the country that are in war flame and under missile attack now.
 A lot of civilians and children have already been killed by russia troops.
+Ukraine is in war flame and under missile attack now.
 We are strong.
-Stand with Ukraine.
+Stand with Ukraine. #StandWithUkraine, @StandWithUkraine

+### Data Sources:
+1. Main data source is [Ministry of Defence of Ukraine](https://www.mil.gov.ua/en/).
+Ministry of Defence of Ukraine gathered data from different points of the country.
-All russians Prisoner of War (POW) tracked here [invaders](https://invaders-rf.com/).
+2. All russians Prisoner of War (POW) tracked here [invaders](https://invaders-rf.com/).

-It's the same data as on [Kaggle](https://www.kaggle.com/piterfm/2022-ukraine-russian-war) but in JSON format.
+3. Ukraine and russia Equipment Losses [oryxspioenkop](https://www.oryxspioenkop.com/2022/02/attack-on-europe-documenting-equipment.html).
+This list only includes destroyed vehicles and equipment of which photo or videographic evidence is available.
+Therefore, the amount of equipment destroyed is significantly higher than recorded here.
-You can also find on Kaggle a few visualization notebooks.
+4. The same data in csv format you can find on [Kaggle](https://www.kaggle.com/piterfm/2022-ukraine-russian-war).
+You can also find on Kaggle a few notebooks with analysis and visualisation.

 ### Data
 **Important.** Each new record is accumulated data from previous days.
+**Important.** Data will be updated daily

 [Data Personnel](https://github.com/PetroIvaniuk/2022-Ukraine-Russia-War-Dataset/blob/main/data/russia_losses_personnel.json)